yadwink/Machine-Learning/Mid-Term Project/Readme.md

 # Creating a Python virtual environment using Pipenv

-> I created a virtual environment using pipenv which created Pipfile and Pipfile.lock.
+> I created a virtual environment using pipenv which created *Pipfile* and *Pipfile.lock*.
 These files contain library-related details, version names and hash files.

 > These files can easily be used when the project runs on another machine.
 These dependencies  can be easily installed using command pipenv install.
 This command will look upto  Pipfile and Pipfile.lock and they will install the libraries with specified version.

 # Containerization in Docker

 > I created the *dockerfile* that allows to separate this or any project from any system machine and enables it running smoothly on any machine using a container.
 I then created the docker image which contained following dependencies of the project

 ```
 FROM python:3.9-slim